To put Christian principles into practice through programs that build healthy spirit, mind and body for all.

 YMCA of St. Joseph History

-The YMCA of St. Joseph has a history of 138 years of service as a well-known human care organization in the St. Joseph area and a long-standing Partner Agency of the United Way of St. Joseph.
+The YMCA of St. Joseph has a history of over 140 years of service as a well-known human care organization in the St. Joseph area and a long-standing Partner Agency of the United Way of St. Joseph.

 The YMCA began organizing in 1882.
 The first YMCA building was built in 1887 at 7th and Felix Streets for $60,000.
 After 25 years at that location, another YMCA was built for a cost of $200,000 at 10th and Faraon Streets.